 Livestock Shipping Services (LSS) again featured with non-compliances.
 It had another two critical and five major non-compliances recorded against its performance, bringing the exporter’s record to five critical and seven major non-compliances.

-The faults in the ESCAS system are amplified yet again, when an exporter such as LSS records numerous non-compliances without the regulator imposing meaningful sanctions.
+The faults in the ESCAS system are amplified yet

 Without adequate penalties, exporters will continue to take a cavalier approach to animal welfare and Australian livestock will continue to suffer